 MySQL collation names follow these conventions:

-A collation name starts with the name of the character set with which it is associated, followed by one or more suffixes indicating other collation characteristics.
+A collation name starts with the name of the character set with which it is associated, generally followed by one or more suffixes indicating other collation characteristics.
 For example,

-latin_swedish_ciare collations for the
+latin1_swedish_ciare collations for the

 latin1character sets, respectively.
+The

 A language-specific collation includes a language name.
 For example,